wcfrobert/ezbolt/README.md

 $$\sum M_i = R_{max} \times \sum (1-e^{-10\Delta_i})^{0.55} d_i$$

-Apply moment equilibrium and rearrange for P:
+The applied moment, and the reactive moment are in equilibrium.
+Rearrange for P:

 $$ M_{applied} = M_{resisting}$$